jamietre/iter8/README.md

 #### thenBy(order)

-Chain a secondary (or n-ary) sort to an `orderBy` clause, which sorts orders which are equal during the primary sort.
+Chain a secondary (or n-ary) sort to an `orderBy` clause, which sorts orders which are equal during the primary sort. `order` can be a string (property name) or function (callback) to specify the comparison, same as `orderBy`

 ```Javascript
 let seq = [